loan-petit/lifetools/README.md

 LifeTools is a personal project created for better **management of daily habits and daily goals**.
 It helps you building and sticking to habits that matter to you.

-This idea came from a lack of any applications matching my expectations in daily routine management.
-LifeTools is still is in a very early stage.
+This idea came from a lack of applications matching my expectations in daily routine management.
+LifeTools still is in a very early stage.
 Some crucial features will be implemented over time.

-Currently, this repository is open-sourced mostly to showcase some of my technical skills.
+Currently, this repository is open-sourced mostly to **showcase some of my technical skills**.

 LifeTools isn't currently available on the stores (Play Store and App Store) as it still is rough, but it may be one day.
 Stay tuned.

 ## Application Preview